Connic

 10 Built-In Guardrail Types

-Connic ships with a comprehensive set of guardrail types that cover the most common safety requirements for production agents.
+Connic ships a set of guardrail types that cover the most common safety needs for production agents.
 Each can run on input, output, or both.

 Prompt Injection Detection